 “When we write, a unique neural circuit is automatically activated,” said Stanislas Dehaene, a psychologist at the Collège de France in Paris.
 “There is a core recognition of the gesture in the written word, a sort of recognition by mental simulation in your brain.

-Similarly, we believe that even though you are reading this through crafted words on a keyboard transferred through data centers worldwide, there's a place for handwriting and handwork involving memory, personal growth and profound impressions.
+Similarly, I believe that even though you are reading this through crafted words on a keyboard transferred through data centers worldwide, there's a place for handwriting and handwork involving memory, personal growth and profound impressions.